 *(Yep, because I think that’s one of the best features of a microcamper – you’re not stuck with a camper, you have both – a car for the whole family or bunch of friends when needed, and a camper when you feel like it).

-I’ve looked at many options out there and did a lot of research before I bought my microcamper.
+I’ve looked at many camping car candidates out there and did a lot of research before I bought my microcamper.
 During that search, I relied on simple criteria to ensure I get the most for my buck.

 Have you ever tried to sleep in a car?
-It’s not the most comfortable of experiences if you don’t have the right equipment and your car isn’t prepared for it.
+It’s not the most comfortable of experiences if you don’t have the right equipment and your car isn’t prepared for it – meaning you sleep in the front or back seat.
+That’s not what you want to be doing whilst car camping.
 What we are going to focus on is comfortable sleeping in your car – so that you can travel, explore > rest > continue exploring.
 And comfortable means the ability to stretch your legs when you lie down in the back, without bumping your head into the front seats.
-A general rule of thumb – you’ll need 180cm (5.9ft) boot length with rear seats folded down.
+A general rule of thumb – you’ll need about 170cm (5.57ft) boot length with rear seats folded down.
 I’ll allow some buffer as you can always move the front seats forward and easily gain about 20cm.
 That should give enough comfortable space for the average man (~175cm / 5.74ft) and woman (~163cm / 5.34ft).
+The best camping cars are ones with at least 200cm long boot or more.

 Best camping cars to sleep in 2021: The comparison table